CNES/demcompare/docs/source/core/mesh.rst

     | *Method* : "delaunay_2d"

 The concept of delaunay triangulation in 2D is to construct triangles so that no point of the cloud is ever included in a circumscribed circle.
-It has some pretty characteristics including the fact of minimising the number sharp angles in triangles.
+It has some convenient characteristics including the fact of minimising the number sharp angles in triangles.

 The 2.5D version consists in constructing a 2D delaunay triangulation ignoring the Z values, and afterwards adding it.